Hodge-Tate decomposition for non-smooth spaces: Introduction

-Inspired by those ideas, we introduce the \'eh-topology $X_\eh$ for a rigid analytic space $X$, where coverings are generated by \'etale coverings, universal homeomorphisms, and coverings associated to blowups (see the Section \ref{sec2}).
-Similarly to scheme theory, our \'eh-topology is locally smooth, and there exists a natural morphism of sites $\pi_X:X_\eh\ra X_\et$.
-Besides, by sheafifying the usual sheaf of continuous differential $\Omega^j_{/K}$ in the \'eh-topology, we get the sheaf of \'eh-differential $\Omega^j_{\eh,/K}$ on $X_\eh$ over $K$.
+Inspired by those ideas, we introduce the $\eh$-topology $X_\eh$ for a rigid space $X$, where coverings are generated by \'etale coverings, universal homeomorphisms, and coverings associated to blowups (see Section \ref{sec2}).
+Similarly to the scheme theory, our $\eh$-topology is locally smooth, and there exists a natural morphism of sites $\pi_X:X_\eh\ra X_\et$.
+In addition, by sheafifying the usual sheaf of continuous differential $\Omega^j_{/K}$ in the $\eh$-topology, we obtain the sheaf of $\eh$-differential $\Omega^j_{\eh,/K}$ on the $\eh$ site $X_\eh$ over $K$.
 (We will use $\Omega_{\eh}^j$ to abbreviate the notation, when the base is clear.)

 Our main theorems are the following: \begin{theorem}[Hodge-Tate decomposition] Let $X$ be a proper rigid space over a complete algebraically closed non-archimedean field $K/\Q_p$ of characteristic $0$.
-Then there exists a natural $E_2$ spectral sequence to its $p$-adic \'etale cohomology
+There then exists a natural spectral sequence

-It satisfies the following: \begin{enumerate}[(i)] \item The cohomology group $\cH^i(X_\eh, \Omega_{ \eh}^j)(-j)$ is a finite dimensional $K$-vector space that vanishes unless $0\leq i,j\leq n$. \item The spectral sequence degenerates at the $E_2$ page. \item When $X$ is a smooth rigid space, $\cH^i(X_\eh, \Omega_{ \eh}^j)(-j)$ is isomorphic to $\cH^i(X, \Omega_{X/K}^j)(-j)$, and the spectral sequence is the same as the Hodge-Tate spectral sequence for smooth proper rigid spaces in the Theorem \ref{HT dec}. \end{enumerate}
+where $\cH^i(X_\eh,\Omega_{ \eh}^j)(-j)$ is the $i$-th $\eh$ cohomology group of $\Omega_{ \eh}^j$, and is equipped with a Galois action by the Tate twist of weight $j$ when $X$ is defined over a discretely valued subfield.
+The spectral sequence satisfies the following: \begin{enumerate}[(i)] \item The cohomology group $\cH^i(X_\eh, \Omega_{ \eh}^j)(-j)$ is a finite dimensional $K$-vector space that vanishes unless $0\leq i,j\leq n$. \item The spectral sequence degenerates at the $E_2$-page. \item When $X$ is a smooth rigid space, $\cH^i(X_\eh, \Omega_{ \eh}^j)(-j)$ is isomorphic to $\cH^i(X, \Omega_{X/K}^j)(-j)$, and the spectral sequence is the same as the Hodge-Tate spectral sequence for smooth proper rigid spaces in Theorem \ref{HT dec}. \end{enumerate} \end{theorem}

+The $\eh$ cohomology group $\cH^i(X_\eh,\Omega_\eh^j)$ above is not an exotic construction; in fact this is an analogue of the classical Deligne--Du Bois cohomology in the rigid spaces setting, and can be computed by cohomologies of coherent sheaves over the rigid space.
+To see this, we notice that the map of sites $\pi_X:X_\eh\ra X_\et$ provides us with a natural quasi-isomorphism

+As proved in the Proposition \ref{coh}, each higher pushforward $R^s\pi_{X *} \Omega^j_\eh$ is a coherent sheaf over $X$.
+So the associated Leray spectral sequence above is computed by rigid cohomologies of coherent sheaves.

+Moreover, $\eh$ cohomology for a proper rigid space $X$ coincides with its algebraic version when $X$ comes from a proper algebraic variety.
+Precisely, assume $X=Y^\an$ is the analytification of a proper variety $Y$ over $K$, and the base field $K$ is isomorphic to $\CC$ abstractly.
+We can then get a functorial isomorphism